synapsecns/sanguine/packages/docs/docs/consensus/synapsemessaging.md

 2. Client Smart Contract receives the message on the "Receiving Chain" within a "reasonable" amount of time.
    <br/>
    <br/>
-   This is literally the highest possible level to view the system, and it is the goal of the Synapse team to have it be this simple from the point of view of the Smart Contract Developers.
+   This is literally the highest possible level to view the system, and it is the goal to have it be this simple from the point of view of the Smart Contract Developers.

 ### Pulling Back the Curtains